BiDiB, a universal control set for model railways

 |1…10239||loco or accessory decoder address; To distinguish the two MSBs will be used.

 - Hints about orientation:

-- The direction in the MSB is only valid if the corresponding feature setting (FEATURE_BM_ADDR_AND_DIR) announces the transfer of the direction.
+- The direction code in the MSB is only valid if the corresponding feature setting (FEATURE_BM_ADDR_AND_DIR) announces the availability of the direction transfer.
 If this feature is disabled, the direction bits shall be set to 0, and must not be evaluated.

 Nodes that support bidi detection use the following BiDiB messages to forward the respective feedback: